Adversarial Graph Disentanglement: Introduction

-In the field of image analysis and understanding, disentanglement learning has been successfully applied to a variety of tasks, such as foreground separation and visual reasoning~\cite{drit,van2019disentangled}.
+In the field of image analysis and understanding, disentangled representation learning has been successfully applied to a variety of tasks, such as foreground separation and visual reasoning~\cite{van2019disentangled}.
+It aims to separate the distinct, informative factors of variations in the data and learn component representations corresponding to the factors accordingly~\cite{definition_dis}.
 However, less focus has been put on disentangled representation learning of graph~\cite{DisenGCN, IPGDN, FactorGCN}.
-Different from those holistic methods like GCN~\cite{GCN}, ~\cite{DisenGCN} and~\cite{IPGDN} have put focus on finding the difference of latent semantic among node neighborhood information, and utilized a neighborhood routing mechanism to infer the latent factors by iteratively analyzing the clusters of component spaces formed by nodes and their neighbors, thereby learning the disentangled components of node as representation.
+According to the above notion of disentanglement~\cite{definition_dis}, there are two aspects to consider to implement node-level graph disentanglement.
+1) For a given graph, we need to infer the informative component representation of each node in the graph corresponding to the different factors.
+2) Besides, we need to ensure the component subspaces are as separable as possible.
+The former can be understood as representation-level \textit{\textbf{micro-disentanglement}} and the latter can be understood as subspace-level \textit{\textbf{macro-disentanglement}}.

-Despite of the essential exploration by ~\cite{DisenGCN} and~\cite{IPGDN}, there are still some key issues that should be addressed: \textbf{(i)} the existing methods attempt to perform micro-disentanglement by projecting node's neighborhoods into specific multiple component spaces, but they lack consideration for the correlations of them within the component.
-Inevitably, it will cause the aggregated representation to be none representative of the latent semantics associated with the component; \textbf{(ii)} In addition to the micro-disentanglement at the node level, the components should also be macro-separable at the component distribution level, while DisenGCN neglects to restrict interdependence among components; \textbf{(iii)} The disentangled representations should be inversely further reveal the intrinsic graph structure on the basis of the given initial adjacency matrix.
+\textbf{Challenges of Graph Disentanglement:} Despite the essential explorations that have been made by ~\cite{DisenGCN} and~\cite{IPGDN}, there are still some key issues that should be addressed: \textbf{(i)} The existing methods attempt to perform micro-disentanglement through neighborhood routing mechanisms.
+Still, this practice lacks consideration that the relationship between nodes may be formed by a combination of multiple factors. \textbf{(ii)} In addition to the micro-disentanglement, the components should also be macro-separable at the component distribution level, while DisenGCN neglects to restrict interdependence among component distributions; \textbf{(iii)} The disentangled representations should be inversely further reveal the intrinsic graph structure based on the given initial adjacency matrix.

-To address the above key issues, we propose in this paper an \textbf{\underline{a}}dversarial \textbf{\underline{d}}isentangled \textbf{\underline{g}}raph \textbf{\underline{c}}onvolutional \textbf{\underline{n}}etwork for graph disentanglement, named as ADGCN.
-Specifically, to infer multiple latent factors that originate from the complex links among graph nodes, we consider simultaneously the intra-component correlation and inter-component separability to achieve component-specific aggregation for the micro-disentanglement of the node.
-Furthermore, adversarial learning is adopted to restrict the interdependence among components for the macro-disentanglement of the graph.
-Besides, the learned disentangled representation is also used to explore the underlying structure of the graph progressively.
-To achieve efficient graph refinement, we propose a diversity-preserving node sampling method to guided the local structure aware graph refinement, and further to spread to the overall graph.